-Post by PJ Feinstein of Bunny and Dolly
+Post by PJ Feinstein of A Girl Named PJ

 Across the country, Jewish families will be eating turkey with a side of latkes this year, as Thanksgiving and the first day of Hanukkah both fall on November 28th.
 This holiday mashup — cleverly nicknamed “Thanksgivukkah” — is truly a once-in-a-lifetime event.
 It hasn’t happened since 1888, and it won’t occur again for 70,000-80,000 years.